awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 `userid_member-number`

 where each of your users has a unique value for *member\-number*\.
 You want CloudFront to cache a separate version of the object for each member\.
 You could accomplish this by forwarding all cookies to your origin, but viewer requests include some cookies that you don't want CloudFront to cache\.
-Alternatively, you could specify the following value as a cookie name, which causes CloudFront to forward to the applicable origin all of the cookies that begin with `userid_`:
+Alternatively, you could specify the following value as a cookie name, which causes CloudFront to forward to the origin all of the cookies that begin with `userid_`:

 `userid_*`